trevorknorpp/RSLogix-PLC-Conveyor-Simulator/README.md

 3. Toggle bits in `I:0` data file to simulate:
    - Start, Stop, Photoeye, Jam, and Reset
 4. Watch outputs `O:0` for correct response

 ---

-## Files
-- `CONVEYORSIMULATOR.RSS` – RSLogix project
-- `README.md` – This document
-- `LadderLogicScreenshotRSLogix.png` – Visuals of each rung

----